What Master’s Degree in Criminal Justice is Right For You? [Comparison Guide]

 - The ability to engage with the community and develop policies that build trust and support a positive police-community relationship

-Of course, one of the biggest questions for anyone who is interested in earning a master’s in criminal justice centers on money.
+Of course, one of the biggest questions for anyone who is interested in earning a master’s degree centers on money.
 How much does it cost?
 Is there financial aid or scholarships available?
-How does the size of my investment square with my ability to pay for my degree?
+How does the size of the investment square with the ability to pay for my degree?

-There are definitely significant financial aid opportunities and scholarship programs available; and some departments and agencies offer tuition reimbursement and educational incentives.
+There are definitely financial aid opportunities and scholarship programs available; and some departments and agencies offer tuition reimbursement and educational incentives.
+Some universities may offer transfer credit for law enforcement specific training programs such as Command College, FBI National Academy coursework, FBI-LEEDA and other regional or national trainings.
+This can help reduce your required course load and corresponding program cost.
 In addition, the University of San Diego offers a tuition discount to members of law enforcement and public safety associations or unions, as well as to active duty military, veterans and military spouses.